-Bellingham ranked #2 out of 25 best cities for independent businesses according to The Washington Post Business Capital in October, 2011, for locally-owned businesses that are at the heart of the American economy.
+The city has ranked #2 out of the 25 best cities for "independent businesses" according to The Washington Post Business Capital in October, 2011, for locally-owned businesses that are at the heart of the American economy.
 Check her out on slide picture number 24.

 Over the years, Bellingham, WA has found favor with many top publications and organizations in regards to "best places" to live, best places to retire, and best place to kayak!...
 And we did it again!

 In September of 2008, National Geographic Magazine had named Bellingham in their list of "Where To Live & Play Now: The Next 50 Great Towns."

 March 19th, 2008, Forbes Magazine had written the city up as #55 for "Best Small Places For Businesses and Careers."

 The city was recently named one of the "safest cities to live" in the U.S., according to Sperling's Best Places, noted in December of 2007.
 (What a way to end the year!)

 In May of 2007, Mother Earth News claimed the city one of the 8 "Great Places You Never Heard Of!"
 Claiming, "Beautiful scenery, access to an abundance of local food and a strong commitment to water and energy efficiency makes the city really stand out."
 (America's Best Kept Secret!?
 I think so!)

 In December of 2006, after considering crime statistics, extreme weather, environmental hazards, risks of natural disasters, terrorism threats, and job losses in 379 other metro cities in the US, the city was ranked 4th in the nation in the Third Annual "Most Secure Places To Live" from the Farmers Insurance Group of Companies.
 That is quite impressive!